ech0-chambers/pyndoc/docs/docs.md

 #### Including Files

 Python files and markdown files can be included with `%%%py{file_path}` and `%%%md{file_path}` respectively.
 The path is relative to the current working directory.
 For markdown files, the file is preprocessed, then included prior to the call to pandoc -- this means it is identical to directly including the file's content in the original document.
 Additionally, markdown files can be included conditionally based on the target format.
-This is achieved with the `%%%mdifformat` command.The syntax is as follows:
+This is achieved with the `%%%mdifformat` command.
+The syntax is as follows:

 ```markdown
 %%%mdifformat{